Second only to setting your trap, recording data in Trap.NZ will help us make a predator free New Zealand!

 Why should it be reported?

 - More data.
 When we plan our network of traps and bait stations across your area, we use data.
 We use Trap.NZ information to understand rat-dense areas that might need more devices.
-So reporting is valuable even if our project is several years away from reaching your area!
+Reporting helps build this knowledge even if we are several years away from reaching your area!

 - Community impact.
 Trapper reports submitted to Trap.NZ show the community working together.
 You can see how many people are trapping in their backyards or local reserves, and the collective effort Wellington-wide.
 With 35,000 people using Trap.NZ nationwide, it shows community contributions to the national PF 2050 movement too.

 - Ongoing biosecurity.
-Once predators are down to very low levels or we’re removed predators from your area, knowing that your trap was set and didn’t catch something (which is most likely) becomes essential for biosecurity monitoring.
+Once predators are down to very low levels, knowing your trap was set and didn’t catch something (which is most likely) becomes essential for biosecurity monitoring.
 Again, the #ZeroHeroes really come into their own!

 Great – how do I get started?